 You can apply online at https://apply.wisconsin.edu/

-Apply for admission by May 1st and be admitted by August 1st to enroll in fall semester.
-Apply for admission by December 1st and be admitted by January 15th to enroll in spring semester.
+Apply for priority admission by May 1st and be admitted by August 1st to enroll in fall semester.
+Apply for priority admission by December 1st and be admitted by January 15th to enroll in spring semester.
+You can still apply after these priority dates, but these dates would ensure full enrollment in the next term.

 Priority Consideration Date for FAFSA (Free Application for Federal Student Aid) is January 1st.
 Applications submitted after this date may be too late for many aid programs including Work Study, Perkins Loan, and Non-Resident Grant.
 Financial aid is awarded on a first-come, first-serve basis.